Capgemini/dcx-react-library/CONTRIBUTING.md

 4. create the test under `__tests__` within the component-name folder
 5. create or edit a demo in the `example/src`
 6. create or edit the story in the `stories`
+7. in case you create a new component update the `./storybook/preview,js` file adding your component (follow the style of the other items already present)

 Example folder structure with component `SnackBar`: